Milwaukee announced a new type of impact-rated screwdriver bit in 2019, which they called Shockwave Matrix Carbide.

 What exactly is it made from?
-They say “proprietary Matrix Carbide Steel,” but that can describe most tool steels.
+Milwaukee says “proprietary Matrix Carbide Steel,” but that can describe most tool steels.
 What’s so special about the new alloy that it can be harder and more wear resistant without being prone to breakage?

 Depending on the price, would you buy these new bits?

 Several days later, while I was still waiting for Milwaukee Tool to provide specifics about what makes their Matrix Carbide screwdriver bits special, I followed up with a thinking-aloud type of post.

 What could make these new Milwaukee screwdriver bits so good?
 What makes them capable of driving up to 2800 more screws than competing bits?
 What makes them so durable that Milwaukee is offering a lifetime tip warranty (which I would presume covers breakage but not natural wear)?